 Installing & Configuring Windows Server (70-740)

 The goal of this course is to provide individuals who have successfully completed an introduction to Windows with an in depth look at the different installation and configuration tasks necessary to manage Windows Server 2016.
 These tasks include Windows Server deployment, storage configuration, Hyper-V virtualization configuration, as well as fault tolerance, maintenance and monitoring.
 Additionally, this course covers the material on the Microsoft Certified Solutions Associate (MCSA) certification exam 70-740: Installation, Storage, and Compute with Windows Server 2016.

 Windows Server Administration (70-741)This course focuses on the configuration of networking and network services within Windows Server 2016.
 More specifically, students will learn how to configure IPv4 and IPv6, manage IP addressing and DNS name resolution services, as well as provide for remote connectivity.
 Additionally, this course covers the material on the Microsoft Certified Solutions Associate (MCSA) certification exam 70-741: Networking with Windows Server 2016.
-At course completion, you will complete a course survey at http://www.trios.com/coursesurvey.

-This course configuration and administration Windows Server Active Directory.
+Configuring Advanced Windows Server Services (70-742)This course configuration and administration Windows Server Active Directory.
 Moreover, this course covers the configuration and management of Group Policy, certificates and identity access on Windows networks.
 Additionally, this course covers the material on the 70-742 certification exam required alongside 70-740 and 70-741 to obtain the Windows Server 2016 Microsoft Certified Solutions Associate (MCSA) designation.

 Network, Mobile & Cisco TechnologiesIn this course students will learn the theory and concepts required to successfully administer and troubleshoot TCP/IP-based networks.
 Students will then expand their knowledge of TCP/IP-based networks by learning the configuration and support of mobile devices that use the ActiveSync protocol, as well as Cisco routers, switches and services.
-Additionally, In addition this course provides the conceptual foundation for later networking courses and introduces the concepts covered on the Comptia Network+ certification exam (N10-006) and Cisco Certified Network Associate (CCNA) certification exam (200-125).
+Additionally, In addition this course provides the conceptual foundation for later networking courses and introduces the concepts covered on the Comptia Network+ certification exam (N10-007) and Cisco Certified Network Associate (CCNA) certification exam (200-125).